12 Best Basecamp Alternatives in 2026

 - Multiple products (CRM, Dev, Service) available as add-ons

-Limitations: Per-seat pricing scales steeply for larger teams — a major downside for Basecamp users accustomed to flat-rate pricing.
-CRM is a separate product.
+Limitations: Per-seat pricing scales steeply for larger teams, a contrast to Basecamp's flat-rate option.
+CRM is a separate product with its own subscription.
 Automation action limits on lower tiers.
 No invoicing, proposals, or contracts built in.

 Pricing: Free for up to 2 users.
 Basic at $9/seat/month.
 Standard at $12/seat/month.
 Pro at $19/seat/month.